Connect with us

 🌟 The menstrual cycle.

-A menstrual cycle consists of 3 phases, namely ovulatory, luteal, and follicular.
-Each phase of the menstrual cycle has its importance in fertilizing the ovum and making you pregnant.
+The menstrual cycle consists of three phases: ovulatory, luteal, and follicular.
+Each phase is important in fertilizing the ovum and making you pregnant.

 🌟 Luteal phase

-The luteal phase is the latter phase of the menstrual cycle (in humans and a few other animals) or the earlier phase of the estrous cycle (in other placental mammals).
+The luteal phase is the latter phase of the menstrual cycle (in humans and a few other animals) or the earlier phase of the oestrous cycle (in other placental mammals).
 It begins

 with the formation of the corpus luteum and ends in either pregnancy or luteolysis.
 The main hormone associated with this stage is progesterone, which is significantly higher during the luteal phase than in other phases of the cycle.
 Another is the endocannabinoid,